gamemanual0/gm0/source/docs/software/getting-started/using-android-studio.rst

 #.
 Plug the robot controller phone into your computer.
 #.
 Run the command :code:`adb devices` in the :code:`platform-tools` directory and see if the phone shows up.
 #.
 Run :code:`adb usb` and then :code:`adb tcpip 5555`.
 You can then unplug the phone.
 #.
 Connect to the same WiFi network the device is either hosting or on.
 The WiFi direct network created by the phone should be called "TEAMNUMBER-RC" or some small derivation of that.
 It may include extra letters if you have multiple devices per team.
-Refer to RS01 in |gm1| for further details on the network naming scheme.
+Refer to R707 in the |cm| for further details on the network naming scheme.
 #.
 Connect to the phone using :code:`adb connect 192.168.49.1:5555`.
 If this doesn't work, recheck the IP address of the phone and try again with that IP address if it is different.

 Connecting to a Control Hub Wirelessly
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 Connect to the WiFi hotspot hosted by the Control Hub.
 The hotspot should be called "TEAMNUMBER-RC" or some small derivation of that.
 It may include extra letters if you have multiple devices per team.
-Refer to RS01 in |gm1| for further details on the network naming scheme.
+Refer to R707 in the |cm| for further details on the network naming scheme.
 #.
 Once you're connected to a Control Hub's network, you simply need to connect to it using :code:`adb connect 192.168.43.1:5555`.

 Once a connection is established, it should appear in the device dropdown in Android Studio.